JetBrains/teamcity-documentation/topics/configuring-secondary-node.md

 ### Secondary Node Memory Settings

 The secondary node requires the same memory settings as the main node.
-If you already configured `TEAMCITY_SERVER_MEM_OPTS` [environment variable](configuring-teamcity-server-startup-properties.md) environment variable for the main node, make sure you're using the same variable for the secondary node.
-And if your main node uses a 64-bit JVM, make sure you're using the 64-bit JVM for the secondary node too.
+If you have already configured the `TEAMCITY_SERVER_MEM_OPTS` [environment variable](configuring-teamcity-server-startup-properties.md) for the main node, make sure to use the same variable for the secondary node.
+If your main node uses a 64-bit JVM, the secondary node must use a 64-bit JVM as well.

 ## Startup & Shutdown